mmpataki/mmpataki.github.io/_posts/2026-01-23-jvm-perf-4d-tensor-p5.md

 ### Out of order execution
 Processors run the instructions in a order different than program order.
 This reduces the number of pipeline stalls.
 In some systems compilers and processors work together to achieve this goal.

+### Branch prediction
+Instructions fed to processor are not linear (one after the other) because of branch instructions.
+These cause **branch** hazards.
+Processors don't wait till they get the result of the condition evaluation, instead they try to predict the branch direction and continue with pipelining the instructions.
+When the direction taken is incorrect, the results of the branch are flushed away.

 ### Few terms
 * **Front-end** : The part of the processor which fetches, decodes and keeps the instructions ready for execution.
 * **Back-end** : The part of the processor which executes the instruction and commits the results.

 ### Comparison of Cortex-A78 and i7-9750